Putting Ulcerative Colitis Into Remission

 Living With Ulcerative Colitis

-It felt like there were lots of plasters being put on lots of cracks to cover the symptoms up, but no healing was going on.
+It felt like many plasters were being put on many cracks to cover the symptoms up, but no healing was going on.
 Nothing was healing the cause of the problem, and some treatment was contributing to the problem.

-In a way, what saved me was the fact that my body wasn’t responding to medical treatment, and I ended up at one point being kept alive with weekly blood transfusions.
+In a way, what saved me was that my body wasn’t responding to medical treatment, and I ended up being kept alive with weekly blood transfusions.

 I was so overwhelmed and almost wanted to give up!
 I had no choice but to find a solution to this, which I could apply to my daily life as a busy Mother of two young boys.